Breck37/react-2-mini/README.md

 ### Summary

-In this step, we are going to create another new method to handle user input for different fbuild our checkout section in `App.js` to include some additional options for our user.
+In this step, we will create our new inputs while updating the `onChange` that we currently have for our `name` input.

 ### Instructions